bpsundar/tcl_html_dsl/README.md

 # TCL HTML DSL
-An event-driven app model with modular components<sup>++</sup> (encapsulated styling), Datastar-driven SSE for HATEOAS reactivity, all served by Naviserver in pure Tcl.
+An event-driven app model with modular components<sup>++</sup>, Datastar-driven SSE for HATEOAS reactivity, all served by Naviserver in pure Tcl.

-<sup>++</sup>A lightweight, composable DSL for generating Web UI.
+<sup>++</sup>A lightweight, composable DSL with encapsulated styling for generating Web UI.
 Demo: [Demo Page](http://139.84.220.21:8000/)

 Check out the todo app also.